amfauzn/The-Barbarians/README.md

 # Fatures
 - Barbarian units are 33% stronger
 - Barbarian units gains Strength bonus if within 2 tiles of their camp
-- Barbarian land melee units gains Strength bonus when stacked with captured Worker and will never attack cities aka never suicide except Suicider
+- Barbarian land units gains Strength bonus when stacked with captured Worker and may pillage without movement cost
 - Barbarians can produce Scout
 - New unit: Suicider (Barbarians only) & Wayfarer
 - Clearing Barbarian encampment grants a random bonus (just like Ancient ruins)

 # Credits
-Art by GeneralWadaling AKA The Bucketeer
+Art by GeneralWadaling AKA The Bucketeer and me.
-All icons are taken from the base game
+All icons are taken from the base game.

 # Changelog
 ## v1.1